polkadot-developers/polkadot-docs/polkadot-protocol/basics/accounts.md

 #### Edge Cases for Locks

 In scenarios where multiple convictions and lock periods are active, the lock duration and amount are determined by the longest period and largest amount.
 For example, if you delegate with different convictions and attempt to undelegate during an active lock period, the lock may be extended for the full amount of tokens.

-??? interface "Additional information"
 For a detailed discussion on edge case lock behavior, see this [Stack Exchange post](https://substrate.stackexchange.com/questions/5067/delegating-and-undelegating-during-the-lock-period-extends-it-for-the-initial-am){target=\_blank}.

 ### Balance Types on Polkadot.js